 The brain-gut connection has been well documented.
 It is now understood that this is why we experience stomachaches or nausea when we’re stressed or worried.
 Depression can affect the gut, causing nausea, indigestion, diarrhea, or constipation.

 Some people who become depressed feel less hungry, while others can’t stop eating.
-The result can be weight gain or loss, along with a lack of energy.
+The result can be weight gain or loss and a lack of energy.
 We now know that depression has been linked to eating disorders like bulimia, anorexia, or binge eating.

 Back Pain

 Research has shown that people who are depressed may be four times more likely to get intense, disabling neck or back pain.
-Nonetheless, it is important to have a physical examination to rule out any other medical issues when it comes to back pain.
+Nonetheless, it is important to have a physical examination to rule out any other medical issues regarding back pain.

 Irritable, Agitated, and Restless